MaastrichtU-IDS/doap-workshop/README.md

 #### Scenario 2: Select from IDS Github repository

-Find [here](https://docs.google.com/spreadsheets/d/1gmpoXs7qEMGOx6IBJifsYNqPVeLjLzwAjTNmay7ymng/edit?usp=sharing) your name and the assigned project to create and upload the DOAP file.
+Find [here](https://docs.google.com/spreadsheets/d/1gmpoXs7qEMGOx6IBJifsYNqPVeLjLzwAjTNmay7ymng/edit?usp=sharing) your name and the assigned IDS project to create and upload the DOAP file.

 ---